BahaaKaaki/490-Intro-to-Machine-learning/README.md

 ### Content

-- [Linear and Logistic regression]() : Here, a csv movies dataset is used: the code is formed of: Exploratory Data Analysis and Visualization, Multivariate Linear Regression, Implementing Linear Regression, and Classification using Logistic Regression.
+- [Linear and Logistic regression]() : Here, a csv movies dataset is used: the code is formed of:
+Exploratory Data Analysis and Visualization Multivariate Linear Regression
+Implementing Linear Regression
+Classification using Logistic Regression.